BrailleRapSP/BrailleRapSP/docs/assembling.rst

 Assemble the box
 -------------------
+Depending on the lasercutter used, you may want to sand the cutted parts before starting assembly.
+    .. image :: ./IMG/sanding_box2018_03_21_2946-2017-01-27.JPG

 Prepare the sides of the box on a flat surface.
 	.. image :: ./IMG/flat_lasercut2018_03_18_2917.JPG
 			:align: center